 Once you have your Banff hiking clothes figured out, check out our list of the best hikes in Banff National Park!

-What are the Best Hiking Shoes for Banff?
+Do You Need Hiking Shoes for Banff?

 Choosing the right hiking shoes is one of the most important clothing decisions you will make for hiking in Banff.
 If you wear the wrong kind of footwear, your feet will ache and you’ll have a miserable day hiking in the Canadian Rocky Mountains.